coreboot/coreboot/Documentation/releases/coreboot-4.20-relnotes.md

 previous is marked invalid.
 This only works on PNOR flash that allow to clear set bits, but keep cleared bits state.
-This mechanisms allows a fault tolerant write, but it also requires to "clean" the variable store for time to time.
+This mechanisms allows a fault tolerant write, but it also requires to "clean" the variable store from time to time.
 This cleaning would remove variables that have been marked "deleted".
 Such cleaning mechanism in turn must be fault tolerant and thus must use a second partition in the SPI flash as backup/working region.
-For now to cleaning is done in coreboot.
+For now, cleaning is done in coreboot.

 Fault checking:
 The driver should check if a previous write was successful and if not